Follow TV Tropes

 Western Animation

-• It was nonetheless chilling to watch Dolf grow from a naughty schoolboy into a fascist dictator.
-Also notable for the little details it threw in: Dolf was actually not a crow, but the half-breed of a crow and a blackbird, who disguised his origin by darkening his yellow beak - a sly allusion to Hitler failing to live up to the Aryan virtues he espoused.
+• Alfred J. Kwak: The Crow party, led by a crow named Dolf, whose logo is a red flag with a white circle in it, with a crow's foot (most likely a reference to the Germanic "Algiz" rune).
+Subtle it is not.
+It's nonetheless chilling to watch Dolf grow from a naughty schoolboy into a fascist dictator.
+Also notable for the little details it throws in: Dolf is actually not a crow, but the half-breed of a crow and a blackbird, who disguises his origin by darkening his yellow beak — a sly allusion to Hitler failing to live up to the Aryan virtues he espoused.

 • The Amazing World of Gumball: In the episode "The Safety", Darwin goes overboard about safety.
 "Overboard", meaning monitoring everyone around town via security cameras, replacing police batons with blow-up replicas, and chaining people to their seats.
 When Gumball reaches his "evil lair" to stop him, Darwin is dressed like this.
 He also has these flags hanging, which look suspiciously similar to a rather well-known piece of Nazi symbolism.
 A rare example in which it's Played for Comedy.
 Disturbing comedy, but still comedy.